-Brushes and rollers can be used for smaller projects like benches, playsets, shutters, etc. On larger projects like fences, decks, pergolas, and siding, a sprayer will be the most efficient way to apply Wood Defender.
+Brushes and rollers can be used for smaller projects like benches, play sets, shutters, etc. On larger projects like fences, decks, pergolas, and siding, a sprayer will be the most efficient way to apply Wood Defender.

 Does Wood Defender offer spray equipment?

-We do offer a full equipment line for contractors to take their business to the next level with job-site efficiency and maximize profitability.
+We do offer a full equipment line for contractors to take their business to the next level with job-site efficiency and maximized profitability.
 All of our spray systems are high-volume and low-pressure to ensure total saturation.
 We offer options that range from small portable 12-volt systems to our ST-250 Pro Package.
 Please contact us with any questions about our Wood Defender equipment line.

-Can I store Wood Defender Stain in my Wood Defender Equipment?
+Can I store Wood Defender Stain in my Wood Defender equipment?